awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-routing.md

 Similarly, if the VPCs in the VPC peering connection have associated IPv6 CIDR blocks, you can add a route to your route table to enable communication with the peer VPC over IPv6\.

-**Note**
 If a subnet is not explicitly associated with a route table, it uses the main route table by default\.

 You have a [limit](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html) on the number of entries you can add per route table\.
 If the number of VPC peering connections in your VPC exceeds the route table entry limit for a single route table, consider using multiple subnets that are each associated with a custom route table\.

 The owner of the other VPC in the peering connection must also add a route to their subnet's route table to direct traffic back to your VPC\.
 For more information about supported route table configurations for VPC peering connections, see [VPC Peering Configurations](peering-configurations.md)\.